FromDoppler/mailerq-dotnet-sdk/README.md

-# mailerq-net-api
+# mailerq-dotnet-sdk
-.NET API to access MailerQ RabbitMQ queues
+.NET SDK for interact with MailerQ